seanpm2001/GitHub_Stats_A/Seasons/6/README.md

 For this season, I have chosen a custom range, instead of a 30 day range.
 From now on, I plan to have the access token expire on the first day of each month.

+A large segment (well over half) of this season contains no data, as the workflow was not operating correctly this month.

 <!-- A large segment (well over half) of this season contains no data, due to my GitHub account being flagged for 23 days and counting. !-->

 ## Season 6 notes